 KANAZAWA | LIFE OF THE SAMURAI

-Start your day with a visit to Omicho Market, the largest fresh food market in Kanazawa, specializing in local seafood and produce.
+Start your day with a visit to Omicho Market, the largest fresh-food market in Kanazawa, specializing in local seafood and produce.
 Then, view the authentic period artifacts on display at the Nagamachi Samurai Residence, a home restored to reflect the lifestyle of Japan’s legendary warrior class.
-Proceed to the sublime Kenrokuen Garden, which dates to the 17th century.
+Proceed to the sublime Kenrokuen Garden, which dates from the 17th century.
 Walk its quiet paths, cross its delicately arched bridges and enjoy its tranquil waterways.
-Then, contrast past with present when you tour the 21st Century Contemporary Art Museum, viewing eclectic displays by international and Japanese artists that seek to connect people with art and design from many facets of modern life.
+Then, contrast past with present when you tour the 21st Century Museum of Contemporary Art, viewing eclectic displays by international and Japanese artists that seek to connect people with art and design from many facets of modern life.

 KYOTO | CITY OF CULTURAL TREASURES

 Travel by limited express train to Kyoto this morning.
 Upon arrival in Kyoto, set out with your private guide, first visiting the Fushimi Inari Shrine, situated at the base of the mountain of the same name, and see many on-site sculptural depictions of kitsune (foxes), considered spiritual messengers and worshipped in the Shinto religion.
 Next, proceed to Kyoto’s sake district to tour a sake brewery and sample the elixir brewed using the clean, soft water drawn up from underground springs.
 After a relaxing time, check in to your luxurious hotel.